Here’s a list of gear and stuff I use to create my music.

 Vocoders

-Recently I bought a Behringer VC340 vocoder which is a very truthful remake of the Roland VP-330 vocoder from the eighties.
-It is an entirely analogue remake and also has recognizable eighties strings and choir sounds.
+Vocoders are often used in Spacesynth music.
+I own a Behringer VC340 vocoder which is a very truthful remake of the Roland VP-330 vocoder from the eighties.
+It is an entirely analogue remake and also has the recognizable eighties strings and choir sounds.
+I also own a Korg DVP-1, the same vocoder that was used by Laserdance and Rygar.
+The sound of this vocoder is very recognizable, you can hear it in some of my Neospace tracks.

 - Korg DVP-1